-5For the larger acreages, labor expense includes a family living withdrawal of \$79,095 (\$89,711 of family living expenses less \$38,811 in net nonfarm income plus \$28,195 in income and selfemployment taxes); a full-time employee with total compensation of \$37,930; and a part-time employee with compensation of \$3,272.
+5For the larger acreages, labor expense includes a family living withdrawal of \$65,520 (\$85,186 of family living expenses less \$46,085 in net nonfarm income plus \$26,419 in income and self-employment taxes); a full-time employee with total compensation of \$42,084; and a part-time employee with compensation of \$3,630.
 Family living withdrawal information is based on Illinois FBFM summary information.
 Employee compensation is based on Employee Wage Rates and Compensation Packages on Kansas Farms, Kansas State University, August 2012.
 For the smaller acreages, labor expense includes the same family living withdrawal and no hired labor.
 Labor costs are likely to vary widely from farm to farm.

-6Based on 2014 cash rent per bushel of corn yield reported in the artcile entitled "A Time of Change: Indiana's Farmland Market in 2014," Purdue Agricultural Economics Report, August, 2014.
-The relatively low estimated contribution margins for 2015 will likely place downward pressure on 2015 cash rents.
+6Based on 2017 cash rent per bushel of corn yield reported in the article entitled "Indiana Farmland Values and Cash Rents Continue to Adjust," Purdue Agricultural Economics Report, August, 2017.
+The relatively tight margins expected in 2018 result will likely dampen cash rents, thus 2018 cash rents are assumed to be 5% lower than 2017 cash rents.